return to Natural Dog Health Remedies

 Garlic

 Garlic contains compounds that are secreted through the skin, and it seems that ticks as well as fleas do not like the smell.
-Therefore, to keep ticks and fleas from hopping on to your dog, feed her a bit of fresh uncooked garlic every day.
+Therefore, to keep ticks and fleas from hopping on to your dog, feed her a bit of fresh uncooked garlic regularly.

 Too much garlic, however, can cause Heinz body anemia in dogs and cats, so don't overfeed your dog with garlic!
 One clove of garlic per 10 pounds of body weight for dogs can usually be fed safely each day.
 (Read more information on the safe use of garlic on dogs here.)